2026 Paint Color Trends (& 2025 Colors That Are Still Kickin’ It)

 From gorgeous greens to badass browns; 2026’s best shades

-Choosing your home’s best paint color usually involves a blend of what’s in style, what suits your home’s finishes, and what you love (along with a bottle of wine, a funnel, and a box of Kleenex).
-But as you enter a new year with new trends, how do you know which colors are smart and which are duds?
+But aside from trends, choosing your home’s best paint color usually involves a blend of trends and careful coordination (along with a bottle of wine, a funnel, and a box of Kleenex).
+But with ever-changing trends, how do you know which colors are smart and which are duds?

 You do your research—starting right here.

-If you’re reading this blog post, you must care about being trendy and in style (or you’re just here for my charm and wit, which I respect and appreciate).
-For those who don’t care about trends, I have a ton of blog posts on creating a timeless home, as timelessness doesn’t always relate to what’s trendy.
+By the way, if you’re reading this blog post, you must care about being trendy and in style (or you’re just here for my charm and wit, which I respect and appreciate).
+For those who don’t care about trends, I have a ton of blog posts on creating a timeless home, since timelessness doesn’t always relate to what’s trendy.

-Now, while we’re looking at 2026 paint color trends, there’s still something to be said for 2025’s hottest shades – they ain’t done yet, in fact, some of them have just started.
+Now, we’re looking at 2026 paint color trends.
+However, there’s still something to be said for 2025’s hottest shades – they ain’t done yet, in fact, some of them have just started.

 It’s not like something magical happens on New Year’s (other than the fact that I stay up past 9:30); in fact, the shift from one year’s hottest colors to the next is gradual.